September 19, 2022

 Feel free to use the course authoring tool to edit this free microlearning course and add any specific security guard training topics that you might want to discuss with your team.
 You can also add more images and videos, or change its theme and font so it fits your branding requirements.

+If you're wondering what are the responsibilities of a security guard that aren't commonly mentioned in descriptions, access control is one of them.
 Some businesses also hire security guards to carry out access control duties.
 This security measure’s primary goal is to stop burglars, thieves, and spies from breaking into a building and committing crimes.

 During your training, make sure to demonstrate to your team how they can effectively screen and assist visitors entering the building, whether they have an appointment or not.
 Your security teams must also be aware of the proper procedures for verifying deliveries, as well as supervising contractors and maintenance personnel as they work on the property.